 Science

 During your time at Commonwealth, you’ll study biology, chemistry, and physics, all of which are graduation requirements.
 But the level to which you pursue these disciplines is a choice you make with your teachers and advisor.
-You’ll find that the sequencing of your science courses dovetails with your math courses—as you hone your algebra skills, you’ll be using them in chemistry; in physics, you’ll apply the calculus you’re learning to physical problems.
+You’ll find that the sequencing of your science courses dovetails with your math courses; as you hone your algebra skills, say, you use them in chemistry, applying them to practical problems.

 In all classes, you’ll find that the approach to the work is “minds on” and “hands on”: we train you to think like research scientists.
 You will gain both a solid conceptual understanding of the workings of the physical world and a repertory of laboratory skills that will inspire you to ask important questions, conceive new ones, and address (and solve) unfamiliar problems.

-These form an integral part of our science courses.
+Hands-on labs form an integral part of our science courses.
 As researchers in training, you begin with a question.
-With a lab partner or as a group, you usually design and execute your own experiments to probe and (we hope) answer the question posed.
-You learn to think, analyze, read, and write like scientists: you peruse scientific papers and reviews and learn to communicate your own findings persuasively both orally in and writing.
+You learn to design experiments, follow protocols, and make careful observations to probe and (we hope) answer the question posed.
+You learn to think, analyze, read, and write like scientists—perusing scientific papers and reviews, and learning to communicate your own findings persuasively, both orally and in writing.

 Courses